 How Is It Diagnosed?

-Your doctor may notice signs of SMM on lab tests you take for any reason.
+Your doctor may notice signs of smoldering multiple myeloma on lab tests you take for any reason.
 Your blood or urine test may show high levels of M protein.
 Or you may have a blood test that shows high levels of plasma cells.

 The results they’re looking for are: